HaikuTeam/animator/QA.md

 I can open code.js and verify the state got written ok I can open code.js and verify a require('@haiku/core') at the top I can manually edit the code and see the reloaded code on stage, timeline, etc.
-I can still edit on stage after a code reload
-I can still edit in timeline after a code reload
-After a code reload, the timeline input fields reflect the correct values During a code reload the timeline does not animate, and stays at the same frame
+I can still edit on stage after a code reload from an on-disk change I can still edit in timeline after a code reload from an on-disk change After a code reload due to an on-disk change, the timeline input fields reflect the correct values During a code reload due to an on-disk change the timeline does not animate, and stays at the same frame

-Code Mode

-I can switch between design mode and code mode while editing Switching between design mode and code mode does not lag I can make edits in code mode without errors
-I can undo/redo changes in code mode using keyboard shortcuts like a regular code editor I can save changes using Cmd+S
-If I try to save with a syntax error, I receive a warning with the specific error and am unable to save If I try to exit code mode with unsaved changes by selecting another component, I am prompted to save or discard my changes If I try to exit code mode with unsaved changes by selecting design mode, I am prompted to save or discard my changes After exiting code mode, changes I made in code mode are immediately reflected on stage

 Release Collateral